Optimizing the Healthcare Credentialing Process

 How would your organization stand to benefit if that 90-day timeline was reduced to as few as two days?

-What is healthcare credentialing?
+What is Healthcare Credentialing?

 Credentialing is the process in which a provider’s professional qualifications are reviewed and verified.
 These qualifications include, but are not limited to, licensure, certifications, training, insurance, and academic background.
 Every healthcare provider seeking reimbursement from a payer must go through a credentialing process specific to each payer.